Multitensors as monads on categories of enriched graphs: Introduction

-In this paper we operate at a more abstract level than in much of the previous work on this subject.
-In particular, instead of studying monads on the category of $n$-globular sets, or even on presheaf categories, we work with monads defined on some category $\ca GV$ of enriched graphs.
-As our work shows, the main results and notions of higher category theory in the globular style can be given in this setting.
-So one could from the very beginning start not with $\Set$ as the category of $0$-categories, but with a nice enough $V$.
-For all the constructions to go through, such as that of $\ca T_{{\leq}n}$, the correspondence between monads and lax tensor products, their lifting theorem, as well as the very definition of weak $n$-category, it suffices to take $V$ to be a locally c-presentable category.

-Proceeding this way one obtains then the theory of $n$-dimensional structures enriched in $V$.
-That is to say, the object of $n$-cells between any two $(n{-}1)$-cells of such a structure would be an object of $V$ rather than a mere set.
-Some alternative choices of $V$ which could perhaps be of interest are: (1) the ordinal $[1]=\{0<1\}$ (for the theory of locally ordered higher dimensional structures), (2) simplicial sets (to obtain a theory of higher dimensional structures which come together with a simplicial enrichment at the highest level), (3) the category of sheaves on a locally connected space, or more generally a locally connected Grothendieck topos, (4) the algebras of any $n$-operad or (5) the category of multicategories (symmetric or not).
-The point is, the theory as we have developed it is actually \emph{simpler} than before, and the generalisations mentioned here come at \emph{no} extra cost.

 \emph{Notation and terminology}.
 Given a monad $T$ on a category $V$ the forgetful functor from the category of Eilenberg-Moore algebras of $T$ is denoted as $U^T:V^T \to V$.
 We denote a $T$-algebra as a pair $(X,x)$, where $X$ is the underlying object and $x:TX \to X$ is the algebra structure.
-For the category of globular sets it is typical to denote the image of the yoneda embedding as
+When thinking of monads in a 2-category, it is standard practise to refer to them as pairs $(A,t)$ where $A$ is the underlying object, $t$ is the underlying endomorphism, and the unit and multiplication are left implicit.
+Similarly we refer to a lax monoidal category as a pair $(V,E)$ where $V$ is the underlying category, $E$ is the multitensor, and the unit and substitution are left implicit.